 Ironically, in one of the final episodes of the series Amanda Bearse appeared as an Expy of herself (a classic ladette).
 It was probably the most obviously female she'd appeared through the entire series.

-Franky Fitzgerald from the third generation of Skins.
+Franky Fitzgerald from the third generation of Skins, but only in Series 5.

 In the 7th Heaven episode Don't Take My Love Away, the youngest daughter Ruthie wants to wear a tux to her parents' vow renewal ceremony.
 In the same storyline she doesn't want her brother Simon to move out of their bedroom.